cgrindel/rules_swift_package_manager/docs/faq.md

 As mentioned previously, the easiest way to implement a Gazelle plugin is to write it in Go.
 This works great for generating build files in the primary workspace.
 However, there is a chicken-and-egg problem when it comes time to generate build files in a repository rule.
-The repository rule needs to generate files during the [loading phase](https://bazel.build/run/build#loading).
+The repository rule needs to generate files during the [loading phase].
 The Go toolchain and the Gazelle framework defined in the workspace are not available to the repository rule during this phase.
 So, one needs to either perform some gymnastics to build the Gazelle plugin (see below) or use a language/runtime that is guaranteed to be available during the loading phase.
 Since Starlark is available during the loading phase, the build file generation logic for the repository rules is implemented in Starlark.

 ### How does the Gazelle plugin for Go handle this?